The cause is unknown.

 Corticosteroids and other immunosuppressants

 Corticosteroids (such as prednisone) are given to treat eosinophilic granulomatosis with polyangiitis.
 These drugs can reduce inflammation.
-If a vital organ is affected, another drug that suppresses the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Another drug that suppresses the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (immunosuppressant) is also used.
 Azathioprine, rituximab, or methotrexate may be used.
 Cyclophosphamide is used when the symptoms are severe.

 After symptoms resolve, the dose of the drugs is gradually reduced, and, after a while, the drugs may be stopped.
 If necessary, they can be started again.
 These drugs, especially when taken for a long time, can have serious side effects.